RomanTsisyk/sunrise-sunset-sdk/README.md

 ## **Known Limitations**

-1. **Future API Changes:** The SDK is built for the current version of the Sunrise-Sunset API and does not predict future changes or new features.
+1. **Future API Changes**: The SDK is built for the current version of the Sunrise-Sunset API.
-2. **Lack of Offline Support:** The SDK does not include offline caching at this time.
+2. **No Offline Support**: This SDK does not include offline caching.
-3. **No Localization:** The SDK currently supports English-only error messages and responses.
+3. **Localization**: Currently, the SDK supports English-only error messages and responses.

 ---

 ## **Future Plans**

-- **Publication:** The SDK may be published to **JitPack** or **Maven Central** as a test case to explore the publishing process.
-- **Feature Enhancements:** Additional functionality, such as caching, localization, and weather integration, may be added based on feedback and demand.
-- **Support:** While the SDK is not guaranteed long-term support, it will likely be updated if the need arises or the API changes.
+- **Public Archive**: This repository will remain publicly accessible for reference.
+- **Feature Enhancements**: If further interest arises, caching and other features may be explored.

 ---

 ## **Contributing**

-This project is open for contributions, especially from developers who want to explore SDK development or propose improvements.
+Contributions are welcome for developers interested in SDK development or proposing improvements.

 ---

 ## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ---

+### **Key Updates**
+- Added a clear note about **public archiving**.
+- Expanded the demo app section with more details.
+- Adjusted code examples for clarity.

+Let me know if you’d like further refinements! 😊